brayans7/brayans7/README.md

 Measured against 100 labeled conversations and 20 adversarial ones: **96.4% F1** on item identification, **98.6%** exact quantities, **25/25** unanswerable requests answered with a question instead of a number, **20/20** attacks blocked, and **zero invented values** — with four hallucination attempts caught by the validator before they could reach a price.
 That last pair is the whole thesis: a system that claims its model never hallucinates is a system that isn't looking.
 The full run costs $0.27 and anyone can reproduce it.

+**[workflow-pack-generator](https://github.com/brayans7/workflow-pack-generator)** — a four-stage pipeline (research → generation → critique → examples) with per-stage model routing and per-call reasoning-effort control: **30–40% measured cost saving** against a single-model baseline.
+92 tests that run with no API key and no network.

+---

+## Systems running privately

-**Running privately** — client-owned or in daily use inside the operations I work with, so the code isn't public.
-Happy to walk through the architecture in a call:
+Client-owned or in daily use inside the operations I work with, so the code isn't public.
+Happy to walk through any of these architectures in a call.

+**Enterprise transformation engine** · deployed · ~41,900 lines · **693 test functions (1,725 assertions)** across a Python core and a hexagonal TypeScript one, with zero TODOs left in the code.
+Cost control is a single gate: one model router concentrates all inference, routes by task or by functional role, counts tokens, and enforces a per-client daily spend cap that blocks the call *before* making it rather than after paying for it.
+Agent evaluation ships with explicit release thresholds — p50/p95, reproducibility, human agreement, verbosity bias, and a decision-stability pass^k requiring identical top-1 across runs, Jaccard ≥ 0.80 and coefficient of variation ≤ 0.15.
+It compares decisions, not text.
+Hybrid retrieval over pgvector with versioned weights (0.60 similarity · 0.25 recency · 0.15 lexical): the cosine top-k comes from the database, the re-ranking lives in code, versioned and tested.

+**Industrial quoting platform (CPQ)** · US client · deployed · ~27,000 lines · **216 core tests green** (≈570 checks counting API, MCP channel and browser).
+The calculation core has no third-party dependency at all.
+Material imposition does real 2D packing — grid, rotation and guillotine cuts — modelling two different purchasing physics: sheets tested in both orientations, and corrugated from a roll where rotation is forbidden because the flute runs lengthwise.
+The die-cut vs digital crossover comes out calculated from blade cost, not tabulated.
+Security is enforced rather than assumed: PostgreSQL row-level security verified at boot, HMAC-signed portal links carrying the tenant so RLS still applies without credentials, payment-webhook signatures verified in constant time over the raw body with an anti-replay window.
+The RFQ reader is evaluated at a zero-tolerance threshold for invented values; the bilingual interface is WCAG 2.1 AA verified.

+**Claim-level verification platform** · Spanish-language journalism · the labeled unit is the atomic verifiable claim, not the article: event → claims → evidence → corroborations → contradictions → provisional conclusion. **383 test functions** (307 unit + 76 end-to-end), a sealed and chained audit trail, separation of duties so an administrator cannot sign off a verdict, and a hardened HTTP client that respects robots.txt and aborts on token budget.

+**Real-estate automation backend** · multi-tenant · concurrency, not CRUD: a race condition under bursts of WhatsApp messages resolved with a per-conversation queue — debounce, burst grouping, and a 90-second lease lock claimed atomically in SQL, tested against PostgreSQL 16.
+Decision logic migrated out of n8n nodes into tested pure functions exposed as endpoints, so the flows could move incrementally.
+The escalate-to-call guardrails are atomic database rules, not another model deciding.

-- An **autonomous publishing pipeline** — six agents, per-task model routing (cheap model writes, mid-tier audits, frontier model decides go/no-go), section-level checkpointing so a retry never re-pays for finished work, and a daily spend guardrail.
-A complete book costs about $1.10 in API.
+**Autonomous publishing pipeline** · six agents with per-task model routing (cheap model writes, mid-tier audits, frontier model decides go/no-go), section-level checkpointing so a retry never re-pays for finished work, and a daily spend guardrail.
+A complete book costs about **$1.10** in API.

-- An **industrial quoting platform** for a US client — LLM converses, deterministic engines compute; multi-tenant Postgres with row-level security verified at boot rather than assumed; signed customer portals; payment webhooks with timing-safe signatures and fail-closed retries; an RFQ reader evaluated with a zero-tolerance threshold for invented values.
-- A **claim-level verification platform** for Spanish-language journalism, where the unit of analysis is the atomic claim rather than the article — 336 tests, a sealed audit chain, and separation of duties so an administrator cannot sign off on their own work.
-- The **operating system of a remodeling company** — the quoting agent, the price knowledge base and hybrid retrieval that now sit underneath the day-to-day work.
+**Operating system of a remodeling company** · the quoting agent, the price knowledge base and the hybrid retrieval that now sit underneath the day-to-day work.

+---

-### How I work
+## How I work

 Spec first: a written spec is the artifact, the code is derived from it.
 Work broken into tasks with a binary check each.
 Fail-closed over graceful degradation — I'd rather a system stop than quietly guess.
 And one rule I don't bend: **nothing is claimed before it runs.** If a README says a number, a command reproduces it.
 When a number turns out to be wrong, it gets retracted in public with a date on it.

-### Stack
+## Stack

-Python · FastAPI · PostgreSQL · Docker · pytest · GitHub Actions · Claude API & Agent SDK · MCP · RAG (pgvector, hybrid BM25/RRF) · n8n · evals & LLMOps
+Python · FastAPI · PostgreSQL · Docker · pytest · GitHub Actions · Claude API & Agent SDK · MCP · RAG (pgvector, hybrid BM25/RRF) · TypeScript · Redis · n8n · evals & LLMOps

 **Open to full-time roles building and testing AI systems — remote.**

 Medellín, Colombia · English and Spanish · [brayans7.molina@gmail.com](mailto:brayans7.molina@gmail.com)